tactlabs/randum/docs/fakerclass.rst

 hyphenated (``en-US``), this can lead to confusion and errors, so locale strings have to be normalized to provide consistent results without duplicates.

-During instantiation, new ``Faker`` will normalize locale strings to the underscore format, and it will also store them as such.
+During instantiation, new ``Randum`` will normalize locale strings to the underscore format, and it will also store them as such.
 In other words, the locale string ``en_US`` will be treated the same as ``en-US``, and when both are specified, the last to be processed will be treated as a duplicate and will be discarded.
 The same normalization is also performed when accessing the internal ``Generator`` object via key index.

-For example, the code below will create a new ``Faker`` instance that is in single locale mode even if four locales were specified.
+For example, the code below will create a new ``Randum`` instance that is in single locale mode even if four locales were specified.

 .. code:: python

-    from faker import Faker
+    from randum import Randum
-    fake = Faker(['en-US', 'en_US', 'en_US', 'en-US'])
+    fake = Randum(['en-US', 'en_US', 'en_US', 'en-US'])

     # Will return ['en_US']
     fake.locales